What is RCIA?

 The Rite of Christian Initiation of Adults (RCIA) is the process, established for the universal Church, for individuals to become Catholic and receive the sacraments of initiation - Baptism, Confirmation, and the Eucharist.
 This initiation process also involves a parish community experiencing a renewal in faith as it prepares and welcomes new members into the Church.
 The Rite speaks of conversion as a "spiritual journey".
 Centered on fostering a deep relationship with Jesus and the Church He founded, this journey takes place through distinct stages over a period of time suitable to bring about a thorough catechesis, significant experience of the parish community, and commitment to the liturgical and moral life of the Catholic faithful.

-The following documents must be presented at your interview:
+When you get called for an interview, the following documents must be presented at your interview:

 - A Certified Birth Certificate for those seeking Baptism.